Martin Maiden

-Maiden specializes in the history and structure of the Romance languages, especially varieties of Romanian, Dalmatian, Italian and other Italo-Romance dialects, historical linguistics, morphology, and dialectology.
-He has published over 100 articles and book chapters, and edited or authored several books, in these areas and the grammar of Italian.
-He has also co-edited volumes on morphological theory with reference to Romance languages.
+Maiden specialises in the history and structure of the Romance languages, especially varieties of Romanian, Dalmatian, Italian with other Italo-Romance dialects, historical linguistics, morphology, and dialectology.
+He has published over 200 articles and book chapters, and edited or authored several books, in these areas and the grammar of Italian.
+He has also co-edited volumes on morphological theory with particular reference to Romance languages.